Anthony Perkins: Relationship with Grover Dale, 1964–1971

 Perkins and Grover Dale met during rehearsals for the Frank Loesser musical Greenwillow, in which Perkins played the lead role and Dale served as an ensemble member, dancer, and Perkins's understudy.
 Their relationship began during the production.
-Stanley Simmons, who worked on costumes for the show and lived next door to Perkins in New York, later stated that while Perkins did not openly discuss the relationship, he was involved with Dale.
-Actor Tony Walton, who also appeared in the production, noted that the relationship was discreet but generally known among colleagues.
-Reports suggest that rumors of the relationship circulated backstage.
+According to several people involved in the production, their relationship was discreet but generally known among colleagues.

 According to biographer Charles Winecoff, the two did not live together initially, though Dale has said he moved into Perkins's apartment a few months after their relationship began.
 At the time, this apartment was Perkins's only U.S. residence.

 By the late 1960s, Winecoff described Dale as Perkins's primary partner and noted that the two were frequently seen together in New York City.
 Dale confirmed that they were still in a relationship in 1966.
 They were a socially active couple, hosting gatherings attended by figures such as Jerome Robbins and Elaine Stritch.
 Biographical accounts, including Winecoff's, at times characterized their relationship in marital terms.
 Music producer Ben Bagley recalled Perkins performing a song in a manner that he interpreted as directed toward Dale.
 Photographer Christopher Makos, a former lover of Perkins, described the relationship as a close bond between "two adult men who probably loved each other very much".

 By 1969, at the onset of the modern LGBTQ movement in the United States, Perkins and Dale were regarded by some as role models among gay professionals seeking more open relationships.
 Dale is often cited as one of the significant relationships in Perkins's life.

+Marriage

+There are varying accounts regarding how Perkins met his future wife, photographer and model Berinthia "Berry" Berenson, in 1972.
+Some sources state that they were introduced at a party in Manhattan, while others claim their first meeting occurred on the set of the film Play It as It Lays.
+Coincidentally, when asked during a therapy session with Mildred Newman which type of woman he found attractive, Perkins had pointed to a photo of Berenson in Vogue; Berenson had a teenage crush on Perkins after seeing him in Phaedra.